puniverse/comsat/docs/index.md

 [Redis](http://redis.io) is an in-memory data structure store, used as a database, cache and message broker.

-The `comsat-redis` module is can be used with JDK 8 and higher; it uses [Lettuce's async API](https://github.com/mp911de/lettuce/wiki/Asynchronous-API-%284.0%29), which is based on [JDK8's CompletableStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html), to offer a fiber-blocking [Jedis](https://github.com/xetorthio/jedis/wiki/Getting-started) API.
+The `comsat-redis` module is compatible with JDK 8 and higher; it uses [Lettuce's async API](https://github.com/mp911de/lettuce/wiki/Asynchronous-API-%284.0%29), which is based on [JDK8's CompletableStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html), to offer a fiber-blocking [Jedis](https://github.com/xetorthio/jedis/wiki/Getting-started) API.
 At present it supports most basic commands and Redis pub-sub.

 The `co.paralleluniverse.fibers.redis.BinaryJedis`, `Jedis`, `BinaryJedisPubSub` and `JedisPubSub` classes extend the corresponding Jedis' ones so in most cases using the integration is as simple as, including the module as a compile-time dependency, [enabling Quasar instrumentation](http://docs.paralleluniverse.co/quasar/#instrumentation) and replacing references to the `redis.clients.jedis` package with `co.paralleluniverse.fibers.redis`.